 Be well, have hope and take action to heal.

 P.S.
 Did you know that you can order thyroid tests on your own?
 Are you frustrated with your doctor not wanting to order the right tests?
-Don’t worry, you can order testing through me via Direct Labs.
+Don’t worry, you can order testing through us via Direct Labs and Lab Corp.
 It’s pretty simple, for more information click right here.

-12 Responses to How with thyroid diet I reversed my recent adrenals, toxicity, hair loss and estrogen dominance.
+12 Responses to How with thyroid diet I reversed my recent adrenal fatigue, heavy metal toxicity, hair loss and estrogen dominance.

 i would like to know more about the diet… for thyroid, estrogen dominance, and adrenal burn out.